EEP-Labs/ansible-roles-repository/docs/vagrant.md

 The box is provisioned with a simple script that copy the vagrant key into the ``authorized_keys`` of the ``root`` user so to make more easy using ansible after.

+To provisioning this machine you have already some preconfigured files ready to use, you have only to do

+    $ bin/manage provision vagrant